 Dolphin Browser is probably one of the oldest and most recognized alternatives to the stock Android browser, and rightly so.
 With this browser, you get a ton of options and customization.
 They have designed it to provide the maximum amount of real estate on the screen.
 All menus are setup as sidebars, and to access them you simply swipe inwards from the sides.

 When I think of the Dolphin Browser, I think of add-ons.
-The browser currently has about 50 add-ons that you can install separately within the app to add additional features to it.
+The browser currently has about 30 add-ons that you can install separately within the app to add additional features to it.
 There are two neat ways you can search in Dolphin – using a gesture (which you can create) or Sonar (voice command).
 Dolphin also has pinch-to-zoom, speed dial, themes, and supports Flash.
-There is another version available called Dolphin Browser® Mini.

 Opera browser (Free)